-We are a clinical-stage biotechnology company, headquartered in San Diego, CA, leveraging Polo-like Kinase 1 ("PLK1") inhibition to develop novel therapies across a range of cancers.
-Our lead asset is onvansertib, a PLK1 inhibitor that is being evaluated in combination with standard of care therapies in clinical programs targeting indications such as KRAS/NRAS-mutated metastatic colorectal cancer, metastatic pancreatic cancer, as well as investigator-initiated trials in triple negative breast cancer and small cell lung cancer.
-These programs and our broader development strategy are designed to target tumor vulnerabilities in order to overcome treatment resistance and deliver superior clinical benefit compared to the standard of care alone.
+We are a clinical-stage biotechnology company, headquartered in San Diego, CA, leveraging PLK1 inhibition, a well-validated oncology drug target, to develop novel therapies across a range of cancers with the greatest unmet medical need.
+Our goal is to target tumor vulnerabilities with treatment combinations of onvansertib, our oral and highly selective PLK1 inhibitor, and standard-of-care therapeutics.
+We are focusing our clinical program in indications such as RAS-mutated metastatic colorectal cancer ("mCRC"), as well as in investigator-initiated trials in metastatic pancreatic ductal adenocarcinoma ("mPDAC"), and small cell lung cancer ("SCLC").
+Our clinical development programs incorporate tumor genomics and biomarker assays to refine assessment of patient response to treatment.
 Our common stock is listed on the Nasdaq Capital Market under the ticker symbol "CRDF".